atlasapi/atlas-admin/README.md

 gulp dev
 ```

-Running gulp dev will compile all javascript, scss and also create a server which runs on <http://dev.mbst.tv:8080/#/>
+Running gulp dev will compile all javascript, scss into the dist server and also create a server which runs on <http://dev.mbst.tv:8080/#/>

 ## E2E Tests